philmach2/philmach2/README.md

 Building full-stack web applications with JavaScript, React, Node.js, Django, PostgreSQL, and MongoDB.

-Currently developing **[Coopboard.pro]** - a cooperative housing management platform that streamlines governance, communication, and compliance for NYC co-op buildings.
+Currently rebuilding **[Coopboard.pro]** - a cooperative housing management platform that streamlines governance, communication, and compliance for NYC co-op buildings.

+Also building **[Show Up]** — a reflection-driven movement tracker that helps people understand their habits, uncover what supports consistency, and celebrate every day they show up.

 ### 📫 Connect